Large random intersection graphs inside the critical window and triangle counts: Proof of the main results

 \end{lem}

-\begin{proof} A triangle in $G(n, m, p)$ can be classified into two types.
-Either the three vertices of the triangle belong to a common group--we call such a triangle of {\it type I}--or there is no such common group; in that case, we say the triangle is of {\it type II}.
+\begin{proof} Recall that the three vertices of a type I triangle belong to a common group, and non type I triangles are of type II.
 Let us introduce the following quantities:

 as well as

 We claim that